scripterio-js/scripterio-example/README.md

 ## Features

 - **Unit tests**: Demonstrates various assertions and async testing with ScripterI/O.
+- **API tests**: Demonstrates how to perform API tests with ScripterI/O.
 - **UI tests**: Shows how to use Playwright with ScripterI/O for browser automation.

 ## Getting Started